ghemulyanto/spring-boot-vue-vuetify-chain-select/README.md

 	The server will start on port 8080.

-## Steps to Setup the Vue with Vuetify Front End app (region-vuetify)
+## Steps to Setup the Vue with Vuetify Frontend app (region-vuetify)

 1. **Go to the `region-vuetify` folder**